 802.11ax (WiFi 6)

 WiFi 6 is the latest up-gradation over the original 802.11 standards.
-This standard, which is scheduled to launch in 2019, promises to deliver high data rates along with better network capacity, optimum power efficiency and ability to perform in congested environments.
+This standard, which is scheduled to launch in 2019, promises to deliver high data rates and better network capacity, optimum power efficiency and ability to perform in congested environments.

 The devices will operate in the 2.4 GHz and 5 GHz frequency bandwidth.
 This standard uses Orthogonal Frequency Division Multiple Access (OFDMA) technology, which will allow multiple users to operate on the same channel.
 Alongwith that, this standard will use Multi-User Multiple Input, Multiple Output (MU-MIMO) for more data transfer.
 Moreover, transmit beamforming technology will improve the signal power to a great extent.